Microsoft Powerpoint has some tools that you can use to edit your images without even leaving the application.

 You can then click on another part of the slide to see how everything will look now that you have cut out part of the picture.

-Now that you have answered the question of how do I cut out part of a picture in Powerpoint you will be able to easily modify images that you have added to your slide so that you are only showing the relevant part of that image.
+Now that you know how to erase part of a picture in Powerpoint, you will be able to easily modify images that you have added to your slide so that you are only showing the relevant part of that image.

 If you wish to restore the picture to its original size you can click the Crop button again, then drag the black guides back to the original picture borders.